A study of interacting scalar field model from the perspective of the dynamical systems theory: Center manifold theory

 Differentiating both side of (\ref{eq9}) with respect to $N$, then we get

-By inserting the expression of $y_t'$ from (\ref{eq8}) and then also by inserting (\ref{eq9}) and comparing the coefficient of lowest order terms, we have $a_1=-\sqrt{6}\frac{\eta}{s}\left(5+24\frac{\eta^2}{s^2}\right)$.
-We only concern about the non-zero coefficients of the lowest power terms in center manifold theory as we analyze arbitrary small neighbourhood of the origin, so it is not needed to determine the another coefficients.
-Hence, the expression of the center manifold can be written as
+We only concern about the non-zero coefficients of the lowest power terms in center manifold theory as we analyse arbitrary small neighbourhood of the origin, so it is not needed to determine the another coefficients.
+By comparing the coefficients both sides of (\ref{eq10}) we get $a_1=0,~a_2=0$.
+In fact $a_i=0$ for all $i\in \mathbb{N}$.
+Hence the equation of center manifold can be expressed as